WilenChen/ngNode/README.md

 require("ngNode")(config);
 ```

-run and visit in chrome: http://localhost:9527/user login with test@163.com/test

 ##How simply ngNode be?
 with simple config object above, a web application is made, and a default model "user" .
 and you can make your own model as well, once a custom model is made,  what ngNode will do with the custom model?